iworks/og/readme.txt

 Rich filters implementation allows to change almost every output of this plugin, but this is for technicians: learn more on [OG Plugin Documentation Site](http://og.iworks.pl/).

 == Changelog ==

+= 3.1.3 (2022-05-11) =
+* Fixed PHP warning when image has no alt.
+Props for [samoreen](https://wordpress.org/support/users/samoreen/).
+* Fixed try to set cache for empty value.

 = 3.1.2 (2022-02-25) =
 * Added check is array for `og:image` to avoid warning.
 Props for [Charles Smith](https://wordpress.org/support/users/bradlux/).